Updated: Category: Strategy

 - If you bring value, people will prioritize meeting with you, and make the time.

-This conversation encouraged me to write down what I expected from vendor meetings during my time as a chief architect.
-Personal preferences are bound to vary slightly, but I expect there to also be quite a few commonalities.
+Senior execs didn’t get where they are by speaking to people based on chemistry.
+The conversation encouraged me to write down what I expected from vendor meetings during my time as a chief architect.
+Personal preferences tend to vary, so feel free to tune the “commandments” to your specific situation.
+I presume that you’ll see quite a few commonalities, though.

 When I was a chief architect, I was generally “busy”, especially when asked for a meeting with a vendor.
 Too often such meetings just ended up me being asked for my “pain points” or product demos in (slight) disguise.
 On the other hand, I also very much enjoyed and learned from many other vendor meetings.
 What makes the difference?
 Here is a rough outline of what I expected in order to “make time”: